 Number 2- Goals Against Average (Roman Cechmanek 1.96)

 In one of the more surprising records in Flyers history, Roman Cechmanek is atop the leaderboard in goals against average.
-Cechamnek suited up for 163 games as a Flyer and was best known for his impressive regular seasons and his lackluster post season performances.
+Cechmanek suited up for 163 games as a Flyer and was best known for his impressive regular seasons and his lackluster post season performances.
 He is the only Flyer to sit at at a sub-2 GAA, with John Vanbiesbrouck sitting in second place with 2.20.
 Steve Mason was at 2.47 and Michal Neuvirth was at 2.66.
 Carter Hart currently has a 2.59 GAA in his young career, but hasn’t played enough games yet to make the list.
-Will he be able to break the record? time will tell.
+Will he be able to break the record?
+Time will tell.

 Number 1- Penalty Minutes (Rick Tocchet 1,815)

 Do you know how much of a badass you have to be to lead a team with the nickname “Broad Street Bullies” in penalty minutes?
 The fact that 10 different Flyers have hit the 1,000 PIM mark and yet never got close to Tocchet is pretty telling.
 Tocchet played 621 games as a Flyer over the course of 11 seasons and hovered around or above the 200 penalty minute mark in nine of those seasons.
 Second place belongs to Paul Holmgren with 1,600, and the closest modern day Flyer is Wayne Simmonds who had a measly 784 minutes, over 17 hours less than Tocchet!